AdaCore/spark2014/docs/ug/en/source/specification_features.rst

 [SPARK]

-Aspect ``No_Caching`` can be specified for a volatile variable to indicate that this variable can be analyzed as non-volatile by |GNATprove|.
+Aspect ``No_Caching`` can be specified for a volatile type or a volatile variable to indicate that this type or variable can be analyzed as non-volatile by |GNATprove|.
 This is typically used to hold the value of local variables guarding the access to some critical section of the code.
 To defend against fault injection attacks, a common practice is to duplicate the test guarding the critical section, and the variable is marked as volatile to prevent the compiler from optimizing out the duplicate tests.
 For example:

 .. code-block:: ada